A delicious, warm cinnamon bread pudding, topped with a creamy Crème Anglaise sauce. Pure comfort food!

 - 4 large eggs

-- 7 cups (1750ml) stale bread, cut into large-ish chunks (I used some of my left-over Cinnamon Crunch Skillet Bread.
-Alternately, a cinnamon bread would be great or use any plain bread, challah or brioche as long as it's slightly stale.
+- 7 cups stale bread, cut into large-ish chunks (cinnamon raisin bread would be great or use any plain bread, challah or brioche as long as it's slightly stale.
 Ideally not pre-sliced, so you can cut larger chunks.)

-- Sauce: In small saucepan over medium heat, add the cream, milk and 1 Tbsp. of the sugar.
+- Crème Anglaise Sauce: In small saucepan over medium heat, add the cream, milk and 1 Tbsp. of the sugar.
 Heat until bubbles form around edge of the pan.

 - Meanwhile, in a separate bowl, whisk the egg yolks with the remaining 1 Tbsp. of sugar.
 When cream mixture is ready, whisk a small amount into the egg mixture, then add more, a bit at a time, until you have added about 1/2 a cup or so.
 Stir the tempered egg mixture back into pan with the rest of the cream and cook, stirring constantly, until thick enough to coat spoon, about 2 to 3 minutes.
 It shouldn’t boil.
 (Test by dipping a spoon into mixture.
 It should coat the spoon and you should be able to run your finger through it and it will leave a clear line).